 Startup Haven Code of Conduct

 All members and sponsors are expected conduct themselves in accordance with these core Startup Haven principles.

 - Honesty and Integrity, always to the highest standards and without compromise.

-- Dignity and Respect, regardless of race, gender, religion, place of origin, citizenship, sexual orientation, age or disability.
+- Humility and Respect, shown to everyone, always, regardless of race, gender, religion, place of origin, citizenship, sexual orientation, age or disability.
+Startups are hard… very hard… and everyone who takes on that challenge deserves your respect.

-- Helpfulness and Responsiveness, remembering that the reason you are a Startup Haven member is give and get support withing the entrepreneur community.
+- Helpfulness and Responsiveness, remembering that the primary reason you participate in Startup Haven is to give and get support within the founder community.

 Founders Dinner and Poker 2.0 Event Code of Conduct

 Despite being a poker game, playing poker is not the primary purpose of Startup Poker 2.0 events — i.e., the reason to attend and play is not to play serious poker or to win money.
 You are expected to greet and treat everyone at the table as a colleague and a friend.
 Always remember that you are there to support other entrepreneurs and to build relationships.

 As such, Startup Poker 2.0 is not intended for professional or serious amateur players to beat up on lesser players.
 If you are an accomplished player, remember that you’re just there to hang out with the rest of us donkeys and have fun.
-More experienced players are expected to help new and less-experienced players figure out the rules, strategy, etiquette and to help them improve their game – impatience, criticism, disgust and otherwise unsavory treatment of unskilled players is cause for termination.
+More experienced players are expected to help new and less-experienced players figure out the rules, strategy, etiquette and to help them improve their game – impatience, criticism, disgust and otherwise unsavory treatment of unskilled players is cause for exile.
 That said, good natured trash talking is welcomed and encouraged.
 It’s a fine line.
 Find it.